 Slightly outdated, this open-source desktop application is great for those researchers who want a ready-made solution for extracting small amounts of Google Scholar data.

 However, beware as the software will make requests to Google Scholar using your IP address you could get your IP address banned by Google if you try extracting too much data.
 So if you need to extract more than a couple hundred search results from Google Scholar then you should definitely use a proxy solution like ScraperAPI.

 Cons: You run the risk of getting your IP address banned if you use it without using a proxy.

 And that’s it folks.
-There are 5 of the top APIs and proxy solutions for Google Scholar.
+These are 5 of the top APIs and proxy solutions for Google Scholar in 2023.
 There are a few more, but these five should be your first choice when looking for a solution to your Google Scholar data needs.

-Hopefully one of these top proxy providers is a fit for your web scraping needs, but if you still have questions and would like to discuss your particular use case with us, you can contact us.
+Hopefully one of these top proxy providers is a fit for your Google Scholar scraping needs, but if you still have questions and would like to discuss your particular use case with us, you can contact us.
 Happy scraping!